cfbolz/pypy-15-blog/blogpost.rst

 So, the Eurostars project has ended, what's the status of the JIT?
 Well, it seems this meta-tracing stuff really works!
 We finally started actually believing in it, when we reached the point in 2010 where self-hosting PyPy was actually faster__ than bootstrapping the VM on CPython.
-And at the end of Eurostars, we were about 4x faster than CPython on our set of benchmarks.
+Speeding up the bootstrapping process is something that Psyco never managed at all, so we considered this a quite important achievement.
+At the end of Eurostars, we were about 4x faster than CPython on our set of benchmarks.

 .. __: https://morepypy.blogspot.com/2010/11/snake-which-bites-its-tail-pypy-jitting.html